 Ichizawa Shinzaburo Hanpu

 Ichizawa Shinzaburo Hanpu is a company who produces handmade and high-quality canvas products.
-For over 110 years, their products which originally were tool bags delighted people with its original patterns.
+For over 110 years, their products, originally tool bags with original patterns, have delighted people.
 They also let you get a feel of the bag by letting you touch and try it before purchasing.
+Their products, originally tool bags with original patterns, have delighted people for over 110 years.

 Flea Market